ie3-institute/PowerSystemDataModel/docs/readthedocs/models/models.md

 Throughout all models you can be sure, that no information is given twice, reducing the possibility to have ambiguous information in your simulation set up.
-"Missing" information can be received through the grids relational information - e.g. if you intend to model a wind energy converter in detail, you may find information of it's geographical location in the model of it's common coupling point ([node](/models/input/grid/node)).
+"Missing" information can be received through the grids relational information - e.g. if you intend to model a wind energy converter in detail, you may find information of its geographical location in the model of its common coupling point ([node](/models/input/grid/node)).

 **Harmonized Units System** <br>